 Mara is interested in the relation between reason and emotions, in particular regarding human-animal-relations.
 She agrees with Mary Midgley that “sensitivity requires rationality to complete it, and vice versa”.
 Drawing on her background in political philosophy and philosophical pragmatism, she has just published Humans and other Animals, a book on becoming passionate (about) animals (in German, the English version will follow suit soon).
 Mara is also pursuing a literary career, mostly in poetry, and has come up with a couple of creative “animal-assisted philosophy” interventions that allow her to combine all of her interests – and share them with others.

-Associate Professor of Philosophy at Mount St. Mary’s University (Maryland)
+Professor of Philosophy at Mount St. Mary’s University (Maryland)

 Jessy’s current scholarly work is focused on defending Neo-Aristotelian natural normativity from its detractors.
 He has published articles on Philippa Foot and Iris Murdoch